 The evident public enthusiasm for the project led the Brampton and District Neighbourhood Forum to make a grant of £500 towards running costs.

 By August 2008, the club had grown to more than 165 members, with people coming mainly from the Brampton area but with some from as far off as Haltwhistle, Gretna and even Keswick.
-Membership levels are now maintained at around 200 people annually.
+After a gradual decline over a few years, membership levels are now maintained at around 140 people annually.

 The committee endeavours to bring a variety of films to its members, who are frequently canvassed for ideas as to how their club should progress.